hgsolutions/terraform-provider-ece/README.md

 ## Usage

+### Usage Notes

-**NOTE:** Only a subset of the ECE API configuration parameters are currently implemented.
+- Only a subset of the ECE API configuration parameters are currently implemented.
 See the `CreateElasticsearchClusterRequest` structure in the `ece_api_structures.go` file for the currently supported parameters.

+- Configuration changes to existing clusters are applied using a cluster plan.
+This plan is evaluated by ECE to determine what changes are required to the existing cluster.
+Plans typically result in provisioning of new nodes and decommissioning of existing nodes.

+- Not all combination of configuration parameters are supported by all ECE editions.
+For example, the open-source edition of ECE does not support Machine Learning (ML) nodes.
+If an unsupported configuration is specified, the ECE REST API may respond immediately with an error message, or the cluster plan may fail.
+In either case, the provider will respond with the ECE error message and indicate that the create or update failed.

+### Sample Provider and Cluster Terraform configuration

 ```tf
 provider "ece" {